TalaoDAO/sandbox-doc/docs/source/altme.rst

   {
     "id" : "hjhghlkjgljkgjkg",
-    “Subject_id” : ”did:tz:tz1e5YakmACgZZprF7YWHMqnSvcWVXZ2TsPW”,
+    "Subjetc_id" : "did:tz:tz1e5YakmACgZZprF7YWHMqnSvcWVXZ2TsPW”,
-    “presentation”: vp
+    "presentation": "vp"
   }

-vp is a verifiable presentation as a string here.
+"vp" is a verifiable presentation as a string here.

 If the credential manifest does not request any vc, a vp "did auth" is signed and sent by the wallet to confirm key ownership.
 Example of a vp "did auth" :